 After working from home for an extended period, people are anxious to start working with their peers in person again.
 What if they catch COVID-19 from a contaminated surface?

 COVID-19 is carried by airborne water droplets -- think of a cough, sneeze, or even an exhale -- and remains active on a surface for some time.
 If an individual touches the contaminated surface and subsequently touches their eyes, nose, or mouth, they can become infected with the virus.

-The best way to prevent this type of viral transmission is to practice handwashing, and regularly disinfect surfaces.
-Here are some tips to help you create an office disinfection plan for your business.
+The best way to prevent this viral transmission is to practice handwashing and regularly disinfect surfaces.
+Here are some tips to help create an office disinfection plan for your business.